rackerlabs/docs-cloud-files/api-docs/storage-api-reference/methods/post-create-or-update-container-metadata-v1-account-container.rst

 ``404 (Not Found)`` is returned when the requested container does not exist.

 .. note::

+   See the following information about adding metadata:

+   *  For container quotas, see
-   For information about adding metadata for the following purposes, see :ref:`Get object content and metadata <get-object-content-and-metadata>`:
+      :ref:`Get object content and metadata <get-object-content-and-metadata>`.

-   *  Container quotas
+   *  For access log delivery, see
-   *  Access log delivery
+      :ref:`Access log delivery <access-log-delivery>`.

 This table shows the possible response codes for this operation: